Skip to content

 New and exisiting installations

-For new or exisiting ESGF node installations, first read the following document needs proper link and updating on ESGF policies, as this will influence the type of installation you need to deploy.
+For new or exisiting ESGF node installations, ESGF policies will influence the type of installation you need to deploy.
+Updated information on ESGF policies will be added here soon.

 1.2 How to install